catsquared/stock_analysis/README.md

 ![2018 Clean Energy Stocks Performance](Resources/stock_analysis_2018.png)
 ![2017 Clean Energy Stocks Performance](Resources/stock_analysis_2017.png)

 Steve's parents invested in DQ, which had 199.4% return in 2017.
 In 2018, the return was -62.6%, a dramatic decrease year over year.
-The total daily volume nearly tripled year over year.
+The total daily volume for DQ nearly tripled year over year.

 Looking at the rest of the clean energy stocks, the market as a whole underperformed in 2018 when comparing to 2017 performance.
 2017 returns were almost entirely green across the board while 2018 is mostly red, with only two stocks, ENPH and RUN outperforming the market.
-Further research will be needed on the macro environments in 2017 and 2018 to make an informed decision.
+Further research will be needed on the macro environments in 2017 and 2018 to make an informed decision pon future investments.

 While not calculated in the macro output, the total volume for 2018 and 2017 in this set of stocks was 3,306,038,200 and 3,166,639,100, not representing a significant increase year over year.